Eleanor Mary Reid

 Eleanor Mary Reid (born Eleanor Mary Wynne Edwards) (1860–1953) was a British palaeobotanist.
 Throughout her life she worked closely with her husband, Clement Reid, a trained botanist and geologist, and later worked alongside Marjorie Chandler.

 Early life and education

 Eleanor Mary Wynne Edwards was born on 13 November 1860 in Denbigh to parents John and Maria Wynne Edwards.
-She attended the Westfield College in London, England and earned her BSc in 1892.
-Reid wasn't originally educated in paleontology or botany, she taught physics and maths at the prestigious Cheltenham Ladies College.
-It was through her husband, Clement Reid, an experienced botanist and paleontologist, where her interest in prehistoric plant life arose.
+She attended Westfield College in London, England and earned her BSc in 1892.
+Reid wasn't originally educated in paleontology or botany, she taught physics and maths at Cheltenham Ladies College.
+It was through her husband, Clement Reid, an experienced botanist and paleontologist, that her interest in prehistoric plant life arose.

 She married Clement Reid in 1897 and it was through their collaboration in paleobotany that she became one of the leading female scholars of geology.